 3. Participate in a Senior Audit meeting with the Registrar.

 Senior Degree Audit ("Senior Check")

 In September or October meet with your academic advisor(s) and complete a checklist for each major and minor you have declared or intend to complete.
-Bring your completed graduation application and checklist(s) to the Registrar's Office to your appointment for your Senior Degree Audit with the Registrar.
+Bring your completed graduation application and checklist(s) to your appointment for your Senior Degree Audit with the Registrar.
 This will be the last review of your academic record until the beginning of Block Eight.
-A copy of this audit will be sent to your academic advisor following your meeting with the Registrar.
+A summary of this audit will be sent to your academic advisor following your meeting with the Registrar.
 It is your responsibility to keep in touch with your advisor and the Registrar if you make changes to your course schedule or choice of degree, majors, or minors.

 Instructions for Completing your Degree and Major/Minor Checklist:

 A new tool, the Academic Plan is available for you to see how your completed courses have satisfied the Bachelor of Arts general education and major/minor requirements for graduation.
 Academic plans are based on the BA regulations and requirements from the academic catalogue that is in effect from the year the student begins at Cornell, and Major and Minor Requirements from the academic catalogue at the time of spring registration during their second year.
 If, after a student has begun, one or more of the degree requirements are changed, the student may choose to be graduated under either the original or revised requirements.
 Please see the catalogue or contact the Registrar's Office if you have questions regarding which catalogue or check list applies to you.
 You may access your academic plan through self-service.

 - Select the Register Tab